 Although Nuke is capable of rendering frames internally, running the Frame Server on an external machine can accelerate the process considerably by sharing work across a network of machines.

-Note: The Frame Server requires a Nuke license (nuke_i) on the main workstation, but only a Nuke render license (nuke_r) on the slave machines.
+Note: The Frame Server requires a Nuke license (nuke_i) on the main workstation, but only a Nuke render license (nuke_r) on the render machine.

-If you want to use an interactive license (nuke_i) on the slave machines, add the --useInteractiveLicense argument to the runframeserver.py command described below.
+If you want to use an interactive license (nuke_i) on the render machines, add the --useInteractiveLicense argument to the runframeserver.py command described below.

 Configuring the Frame Server on External Machines

-Nuke's Frame Server can be set up on an external machine (or a number of machines) to render from your Nuke Studio session.
-To do this, you need to run the runframeserver.py script on the external machines, found inside the Python site-packages, with specific command line arguments.
+Nuke's Frame Server can be set up on an external machine (or a number of machines) to render from your session.
+To do this, you need to run the runframeserver.py script on the render machines, found inside the Python site-packages, with specific command line arguments.

 Depending on platform this can be done by manipulating your default umask setting, but be aware that this alters the permissions of the created files.